-Simply put, when we consider how lenses are used to make a pair of eyeglasses, it is more than just a piece of plastic.
-Digital lenses are made of a plastic lens that use newer technology to create a lens that is much clearer and sharper to see through, compared to a standard lens.
+Simply put, when we consider how lenses are made to fit the visual needs of someone and their eyeglasses, it is more than just a piece of plastic.
+Digital lenses use a new technology that creates a much clearer and sharper lens to see through, compared to a standard lens.

 What you will learn below: